 Minimum transfer amount and available countries

-Westpac allow you to make payments in the following currencies.
-Westpac don’t list a minimum transfer amount; however, transfer fees can run in excess of $20.
-It makes sense to transfer a considerable amount more than this to be make the transfer a cost effective transaction.
+Westpac allows you to make payments in the following currencies.
+Westpac doesn’t list a minimum transfer amount; however, transfer fees can run in excess of $20.
+It makes sense to transfer a considerable amount more than this to make the transfer a cost-effective transaction.